corrode/corrode.github.io/content/blog/illegal-state.md

 If possible, use self-contained, custom types to model your domain.
 It will improve your system design, making it easier to test and reason about.
 Handle errors at the lowest possible level (as early as possible).

-## Further Reading

-For more on idiomatic Rust patterns, check out:

-- [Using Enums to Represent State](/blog/enums/) - Learn how to use Rust's powerful enum types for state management
-- [Compile-Time Invariants](/blog/compile-time-invariants/) - Explore advanced techniques for encoding invariants in the type system